6 Effective vocabulary activities and strategies for teaching

 - Will learners encounter this word in other subjects or later grade levels?
 If they meet one of those criteria, teach the word!

 - Can learners make connections between the new words and words they already know?
-If the answer is yes, the term may be worthy of a direct instruction moment.
+The term may be worthy of a direct instruction moment if the answer is yes.

 After instruction, practice newly-acquired words in a competitive, fun way with a Time to Climb!
 The gamified activity allows for photos or text as the answer option.